What More Can the Design Do?

 New Cover Concepts

 After noodling on this for a while, we regrouped, and I presented fourteen different directions, including the original.
 This number of cover concepts is undoubtedly excessive, but it did help me to focus the discussion around viable directions.
-Five of these were considered finalists, and with a few tweaks, these went out for consideration by the inner circle.

 We quickly agreed on the boy leaping through the air into a swimming hole with his friends.
 While this scene isn’t from the book, it combines elements from two stories in the spirit of what Chris described while also offering an uplifting and engaging scene.